Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 I will show you how to invoke  custom resolver only in one resolver as the way of invoking is very simple you might get it how to do the same for rest others.

-Lets take a simple example of laptop resolver to fetch Employees:
+Let's take a simple example of laptop resolver to fetch Employees:

 Go to example/generated/company_resolver.go, there you will see Employees Function just remove panic code and add below code